Jack Tunney: Early life

-As the figurehead president (September 1984 – July 12, 1995)
+Professional wrestling career

+World Wrestling Federation (1984–1995)

 In the summer of 1984 (in part to present Canadian fans with a familiar face as the WWF tried to expand northward) the WWF named Tunney its new figurehead "president" (a similar role to that of current WWE general managers) on the company's television programs, replacing Hisashi Shinma.
 Tunney filled this role for over a decade (while the '80s "Hulkamania" boom was at its peak).
-This made Tunney known to fans not only in North America but also worldwide.
-The title was ceremonial only to provide an authority figure to announce major decisions on television, as Tunney held no backstage power beyond that of a regional promoter; as such, his main roles were that of a storyline authority figure, to make matches, arbitrate disputes between wrestlers and announce major decisions or events on television.
-Still, he was thrown onto TV whenever a major decision had to be announced and his hard nosed way of doing things earned him the nickname "The Hammerhead".
 His on-air decisions were portrayed as legitimate in storylines.

 As the on-screen President, Tunney "oversaw" many key moments and some of his major television appearances included: